Prismatic Steenrod operations and arithmetic duality on Brauer groups: Arithmetic Wu formula

 \section{Arithmetic Wu formula}

 In this section we prove an \emph{arithmetic Wu formula}, which calculates certain syntomic Steenrod operations in terms of the Stiefel--Whitney classes just defined.

-The adjective ``arithmetic'' refers to that our cohomology theory is absolute, with a non-trivial contribution from the base field.
+The adjective ``arithmetic'' refers to the absolute nature of our cohomology theory, which has a non-trivial contribution from the base field.
 We note that \emph{geometric} Wu formulas have been proved in \cite{Urabe96, SS24, Ben24} (for $\ell$-adic \'etale cohomology, $\ell \neq p$) and \cite{Pri20, AE} (for mod $p$ motivic cohomology in characteristic $p$).
 Although the final formulations look the same, our arithmetic Wu formula is much subtler to prove.
 The fact that even a point has non-trivial cohomology, while being geometrically trivial, is the root of all our problems, and in fact the entire purpose of Part \ref{part: spectral prismatization} was to provide a technical ingredient to surmount this difficulty.\footnote{The analogous problem for \emph{arithmetic} $\ell$-adic \'etale cohomology was solved in \cite{Feng20}, using some tricks with \'etale homotopy theory, but those do not apply here.}